 CANDIDATE STATEMENT

 My name is Kyle Beyersdorf and I am a learning scientist in higher education.
-I am an emerging scholar in my PhD program at Indiana University Bloomington in the Department of Learning, Design, and Adult Education.
-I am committed to excellence in research, teaching, and service, all of which is grounded by my guiding focus: improve teaching and learning in higher education in ways that prepare graduates to solve the serious policy problems facing our society.
+I am currently in the Learning Sciences PhD program at Indiana University Bloomington, under the supervision of Dr. Daniel T. Hickey.
+As a scholar, I am committed to excellence in research, teaching, and service, all of which is grounded by my guiding focus: improve teaching and learning in higher education in ways that prepare graduates to solve the serious policy problems facing our society.

-In the future, I seek a faculty role in a School of Education, particularly within Learning Sciences, Higher Education, Curriculum and Instruction, Research Methodology, or a closely related field.
-I am especially interested in returning to Wisconsin, where my wife and I are from, and contributing to institutions that value rigorous scholarship and meaningful educational practice.
-In addition to faculty positions, I am open to roles in centers for teaching and learning, institutional research, the registrar's office, or other university units with a strong focus on student learning, as teaching and supporting learning remain central to my professional identity regardless of role.
-Nevertheless, my ultimate aim is for a faculty position.
+In the future, I seek a faculty position in a School of Education, particularly within Learning Sciences, Higher Education, Curriculum and Instruction, Research Methodology, or another closely related field.
+I am especially interested in returning to Wisconsin, where my wife and I are both from.
+Professionally, I aim to contribute to an institution that values academic excellence from both its faculty and students, while also placing a great priority on the student experience.
+Second to faculty positions, I am open to roles in centers for teaching and learning, institutional research, or other university units with a strong focus on student learning.
+Teaching and supporting student learning remains central to my professional identity regardless of role.

-I became passionate about student learning with a focus on higher education as an undergraduate student at the University of Wisconsin-Stevens Point.
+Finally, I'd like to explain my contextual focus of higher education.
+I became passionate about student learning as an undergraduate student at the University of Wisconsin-Stevens Point.
 My undergraduate experience was marked by consistent and meaningful campus leadership.
-My final year at UWSP I served as the Student Body President and was able to deeply immerse myself among the pressing issues facing students, faculty, staff, administrators, and local government officials.
-I realized how much conversations geared towards campus success energized me even when they demanded complex thinking and difficult tradeoffs.
-My childish excitement despite the uncertain terrain led me believe that I knew this was what I wanted to do the rest of my life.
+In my final year at UWSP I served as the Student Body President and was able to deeply immerse myself among the pressing issues facing students, faculty, staff, administrators, and local government officials.
+I realized how much conversations geared towards campus success energized me even when they demanded complex thinking and navigating difficult tradeoffs.
+My childish excitement despite the uncertain terrain–which persists to this day, led me to believe that I knew this was what I wanted to do for the rest of my life.
 Committed to living a life committed to enhancing campus success, I found myself in Indiana University's Higher Education and Student Affairs (HESA) master's program.
-It was in the HESA program that I was more intimately exposed to the evolving landscape of higher education without a student-only perspective.
+It was in the HESA program that I was more intimately exposed to the evolving landscape of higher education.
 I began to view the field of higher education as a scholar and saw a field grappling with declining enrollment, rising costs, systemic inequities, and increasing scrutiny over its quality and value.
 Invaluable experiences during my master's program in the Office of Residence Life, Office of Scholarships, School of Medicine, and more further exposed me to these realities.
 Despite these challenges I found student learning to be at the heart of the confluence of concerns.
-Student learning resonates across stakeholders, including students, families, employers, policymakers, and the broader public, which is what ultimately drives my academic and professional pursuits.
+Student learning resonates across stakeholders, including students, families, employers, policymakers, and the broader public, which underpins my academic and professional pursuits.
 Consequently, in my master's program I took several courses in the Learning Sciences program.
 These courses made it clear to me that I was a learning scientist and led me to continue my education in the Learning Sciences PhD program to deepen my knowledge and advance my skills to maximize the impact I can have on student learning in higher education moving forward.

 COMMITMENT TO SERVICE